No 627 Assistant Surgeon John Sarsfield Comyn

 Assistant Surgeon John Sarsfield Comyn RA recommended the removal of the families from the plague hospital to an encampment at some distance on a dry and airy ridge close to Fort Tigné.
 On 1 July the families of the Royal Artillery were instead transferred to Saint Salvatore Counter Guard across the Quarantine Harbour, almost directly opposite to the plague hospital.

-During its prevalence in Saint Salvatore Counter Guard and the tents Mr Comyn devoted strict attention to the disinfection of excreta, flushing and deodorization of the latrines, and destruction of infected clothing and bedding.
-On the 14th July after the counterguard had been fumigated, cleansed and whitewashed it was reoccupied by the remainder of the ill fated occupants of the plague hospital.
+During its prevalence in San Salvatore Counter Guard and the tents Mr Comyn devoted strict attention to the disinfection of excreta, flushing and deodorisation of the latrines, and destruction of infected clothing and bedding.
+On the 14th July after the counter-guard had been fumigated, cleansed and whitewashed it was reoccupied by the remainder of the ill fated occupants of the plague hospital.